TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/foundationdb.md

 tags: ["awesome","paper", "database", "distributed"]
 ---

-FoundationDB is a distributed transactional key value store created in 2009 wich guarantee ACID transactions at scale.
+FoundationDB is a distributed transactional key value store created in 2009 which guarantee ACID transactions at scale.

 This is paper published by the FoundationDB team summarising there